 The LifePro FlexStride under-desk elliptical comes equipped with a manual magnetic resistance system.
-Thus, it does not integrate a motor and requires an adapter or an external power source.
-However, it cannot adjust the resistance automatically and does not have pre-set workout programs like most motorized ellipticals.
+Thus, it does not require a connection to an electrical circuit, an adapter, or an external power source.
+In addition, it cannot adjust the resistance automatically and does not have pre-set workout programs like most motorized ellipticals.

 The resistance system consists of an internal magnetic brake that connects to the tension dial on top of the trainer.
-For example, when turning the knob, the brake changes its position to the inner flywheel, leading to a more incredible or lower pedaling difficulty.
+For example, when turning the knob, the brake changes its position to the inner flywheel, leading to a more difficult or lower difficulty.

 Like most other exercise bikes or elliptical trainers with a manual magnetic resistance system, the LifePro FlexStride offers eight resistance levels.
 The first level delivers a reasonably light workout load.
-Conversely, the 8th tension level provides considerably more resistance, great for anyone who wants a more consistent workout and a bit of muscle burn.
+Conversely, the 8th tension level provides considerably more resistance, which is excellent for anyone who wants a more consistent workout and a bit of muscle burn.

-Last but not least, the FlexStride under-desk elliptical comes equipped with a belt drive system.
-As a result, this type of transmission does not require any periodic lubrication.
-So, you don’t have to go through the hassle of taking the unit apart to oil its drivetrain.
+Lastly, the FlexStride under-desk elliptical has a belt drive system.
+As a result, this transmission type does not require periodic lubrication.
+So you don’t have to go through the hassle of taking the unit apart to oil its drivetrain.
 Also, the belt delivers slightly less vibration than a chain, so this is another plus.

 The monitor features an LCD that divides into two sub-sections.
 It displays the Time, RPM, Count, Total Count, Distance, and Calories Burned.
-The distance is in miles (there is no option for changing it to kilometers or meters).
+The distance is in Imperial units (there is no option for changing it to kilometers or meters).

 The monitor does not indicate speed in MPH or km/h but does have an RPM reading, basically the number of strides per minute.
 The count reading shows the number of strides per current workout, while the t-count (total count) is an odometer and the total number of strides since the machine’s first use.

 Unfortunately, the FlexStride elliptical does not have a pulse reading function.
-It has no sensor or an internal pulse receiver.
-Thus, you cannot sync it with a wireless HR chest strap.
+Thus, it has no sensor or an internal pulse receiver.
+Therefore, you cannot sync it with a wireless HR chest strap.
 So, to keep track of your pulse during workouts, you must use a separate device like a fitness band or smartwatch.

-The fitness monitor is easy to use.
-It only has one button.
-By pressing it repeatedly, you can scroll through the workout metrics and select those you want to view.
+The fitness monitor is easy to use and only has one button.
+You can scroll through the workout metrics and select those you want to view by pressing them repeatedly.

 It also has a Scan Mode, which automatically rotates all the workout metrics showing each one for a few seconds.
 The button also covers the monitor’s reset function.
 So if you press and hold it for a few seconds, it clears all the values to zero.

 The fitness monitor is battery-powered, and it requires two AAA batteries which come included with the elliptical.
-It starts when it detects pedal movement or when you press the button.
+In addition, it starts when it detects pedal movement or when you press the button.
 It also automatically turns off after four minutes of inactivity on the elliptical.